ideumi/chippy/README.md

 # ChipLang

-ChipLang (Chipmunk language) is an interpreted scripting / programming language project written in Go, it has the goal of creating a simple, modular, low profile, understandable and hackable programming language for UNIX system scripting and tooling that would be hard to write, maintain, architect and deploy in shell.
+ChipLang (Chipmunk language) is an interpreted scripting / programming language project written in Go, it has the goal of creating a simple, modular, low profile, understandable and hackable programming language for scripting and tooling that would be hard to write, maintain, architect and deploy in shell.

 I aim to make ChipLang maintain a clean separation between builtins and libraries where possible.
 Builtins provide fundamental primitives for common operations that require performance or cannot be implemented cleanly in Chip itself.
 The native core library (`lib/`) abstracts these primitives for convenience.
 The codebase is to stay simple and accessible on both the Go and Chip sides.